 For the new dad who is also a plant dad

-Maybe Dad doesn’t have time to care for a backyard full of flowers this year, but this mini herb garden should be manageable.
+Maybe he no longer has time to care for a backyard full of flowers, but this mini herb garden should be manageable.
 It has a built-in grow light and self-watering mechanism, so he’ll be able to sit back and watch it flourish.

-For the new dad who’s running out of hands
+For the new dad who’s constantly reheating his coffee

-For the new dad who can’t find the time to shower
+For the new dad who believes in the power of a good scent

 A quick spritz of this cologne will deliver not only a scent that’s “subtle and clean” but also a bright spot on days filled with dirty diapers and 3 a.m. feedings.

-For the new dad who needs a quick snack
+For the new dad who is a minimalist at heart

-For the new dad who will be home all summer
+For the new dad who needs new loungewear

-If they’re a new dad this Father’s Day, they likely won’t be able to spend too much time out of the house this summer.
-These shorts look comfy enough to sit in at home all day and nice enough to run out for coffee.
-One Amazon reviewer even compared them to Patagonia’s Baggies.
+If they’re a new dad this Father’s Day, these shorts look comfy enough to sit in at home all day but also nice enough to wear on a coffee run.
+One Amazon reviewer even compared them to Patagonia’s widely beloved Baggies.